davidmrau/davidmrau.github.io/index.md

 ---

 ## About Me
-I am a PhD candidate at the University of Amsterdam and the Institute of Logic, Language, and Computation (ILLC).
-I am supervised by Jaap Kamps.
+I am a PhD candidate at the University of Amsterdam and the Institute of Logic, Language, and Computation (ILLC) under the supervision of Jaap Kamps.
 I am working on the intersection of NLP and Information Retrieval.
 Particularly, I am interested in developing methods for applying LLMs for search efficiency.
 Previously, I obtained a M.Sc. in Artificial Intelligence from the University of Amsterdam, Netherlands and a B.Sc. in Bioinformatics from the University of Tübingen, Germany.

 ## News